Tauxbe/code-samples/flats/line-readers/README.md

-# Pipe-Delimited Quoted File Line Readers
+# Quoted File Line Readers

 This directory contains example scripts in multiple languages to validate and parse a pipe-delimited, quoted text file.
 Each script checks that every row has the same number of tokens as the header row, even if delimiters appear inside quoted fields.